AI-ROS/agv-visual-localization/README.md

 ## 2: Software

-Now, we are going to present the set of software modules developed in this project, from the low-level up to the high-level entire system.
+Now, the set of software modules developed in this project are presented, from the low-level up to the high-level entire system.

 ### maxon_des